astra-timinikey/eekhue-core/self/index.md

 ---

+## What About Other Models?
+Personality theory has spawned countless systems.
+While valuable, many:
+- **Oversimplify** Jung’s insights into static stereotypes.
+- **Overcomplicate** without clarity, creating endless labels.
+- **Stay surface-level**, focusing on traits rather than *processes*.

+This space doesn’t reject those models — but it anchors in Jung, Beebe, and Nardi as the most fertile ground for Self exploration.
+Other systems are like side-paths: interesting to visit, but not the core map.

+<br><br>
 ## Citations
 - Jung, C. G. (1968). *The Archetypes and the Collective Unconscious* (Collected Works, Vol. 9, Part 1).
 Princeton University Press.
 - Jung, C. G. (1963). *Memories, Dreams, Reflections*.
 Vintage Books.